MarlinFirmware/Marlin/README.md

 *   Automatic operation of extruder/cold-end cooling fans based on nozzle temperature
 *   RC Servo Support, specify angle or duration for continuous rotation servos.
 *   Bed Auto Leveling.
+*   Support for a filament diameter sensor, which adjusts extrusion volume

 The default baudrate is 250000.
 This baudrate has less jitter and hence errors than the usual 115200 baud, but is less supported by drivers and host-environments.